ebrahimpichka/GNN-RecSys/README.md

 ## How to Use

+You can train and evaluate the model using two primary methods: Jupyter Notebooks or command-line scripts.

+### 1. Using Jupyter Notebooks (Recommended for Experimentation)

-The primary way to use this codebase is through the Jupyter Notebooks provided in the `notebooks/` directory.
+The primary way to use this codebase for experimentation and detailed analysis is through the Jupyter Notebooks provided in the `notebooks/` directory.

 1.  **Navigate to the `notebooks/` directory.**
 2.  **Launch Jupyter Lab or Jupyter Notebook:**